 Joshua from The Sacred Stones does to avenge his mother, though you only see him doing so in Eirika's path.
 We never know what REALLY happened to Ismaire in Ephraim's path (or if Joshua is actually a prince, at all)

 Radiant Dawn has a rare villain-to-hero accusation if you make Ike fight Pelleas.
-Pelleas confronts Ike with "You killed my father" (Ashnard, Po R's Big Bad) and Ike just says Ashnard was a crazy dude that had to be put down.
-Of course, as it turns out, Pelleas isn't even Ashnard's son to begin with.
+Pelleas confronts Ike with "You killed my father" (Ashnard, Path of Radiance's Big Bad) and Ike just says Ashnard was a crazy dude that had to be put down.
+Though it turns out Pelleas isn't actually related to Ashnard.

 Genealogy of the Holy War has a lot of Villain-to-hero accusations.
 Danan, Scorpio, Burian, and Ishtar all use this line, though in Scorpio and Danan's case the parents of the heroes killed their father, close enough.
 Also Blume is a badguy who uses the inversion "You Killed My Son."